vikingeducation/assignment_viking_css_garden/README.md

-assignment_viking_css_garden
+css_garden
 ============================

-VISIT MY CSS GARDER
+VISIT MY CSS GARDEN
 https://coelacanth7.github.io/assignment_viking_css_garden/.

-A place for your styling creativity to grow

-**NOTE:** *This repo is copyrighted material for your private use only and not to be shared outside of Viking Code School.*
+This is some of my very first work with CSS.
+I have gotten a little better.